 Subject-specific consultation is offered either on a one-to-one basis or in small groups to students in a specific venue (clinic).
 Personalised guidance is provided by academic staff to support students who are having difficulties with a particular unit of study.
 These units include Mathematics, Physics and English.

-A copy of the clinic schedule will be posted on the Blackboard site under Swinburne Announcement Central.
+A copy of the clinic schedule will be posted on the Canvas site under Swinburne Announcement Central.

 Online Study Skills Resources